4WD MODIFICATIONS - TECH TORQUE

 All these vehicles are optimised to run on E20-E25 gasoline and up to 100-percent hydrous ethanol fuel (E100) – not the more refined and more expensive anhydrous ethanol.

 The accompanying graph shows different fuel consumption by passenger vehicles around the world as at 2013.
-Note that only Europe and India are predominantly diesel-fuelled and, since 2013 governments in Europe and India have restricted diesel car usage.
-Sales of diesel cars in the EEC were down 26-percent
+Note that only Europe and India were predominantly diesel-fuelled and, since 2013, governments in Europe and India have restricted diesel car usage.
+Sales of diesel cars in the EU were down to 16-percent

 Unfortunately, in Canberra, they’re too busy fighting each other to take note of progress around the world.